MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### I currently use Bot Studio to create survey bots.
 How do I migrate to using Conversation Builder?

-See this topic in the Knowledge Center for information on the migration workflow.
+See [this topic](https://knowledge.liveperson.com/ai-bots-automation-post-conversation-surveys-migrating-from-bot-studio-to-conversation-builder.html) in the Knowledge Center for information on how to make the switch.

 #### How do I disable a survey bot?